Colette Hébert

-Oil, acrylic, latex, ink, gold leaf, and a few secret ingredients, all onto aluminum that won't absorb a thing.
+Oil, acrylic, latex, ink, gold leaf, and a few secret ingredients, all onto aluminum sheets.
 The substances repel one another.
 Materials that shouldn't work together, do, crackling into rich textures.

 She works fast, with a spatula instead of a brush, and somewhere in the process a figure appears.
 She doesn't plan it.